-The Oregon City Water Distribution System Master Plan is a "public facilities plan", which is defined in the administrative rules implementing Goal 11, OAR 660-0110005(1), and provides: "A public facility plan is a support document or documents to a comprehensive plan.
+The Oregon City Water Distribution System Master Plan is a "public facilities plan", which is defined in the administrative rules implementing Goal 11, OAR 660-011-0005(1), and provides:

+"A public facility plan is a support document or documents to a comprehensive plan.
 The facility plan describes the water, sewer and transportation facilities which are to support the land uses designated in the appropriate acknowledged comprehensive plans within an urban growth boundary containing a population greater than 2,500.
-Certain elements of the public facility plan also shall be adopted as part of the comprehensive plan, as specified in OAR 660-11-045.".
+Certain elements of the public facility plan also shall be adopted as part of the comprehensive plan, as specified in OAR 660-11-045."

-The Meyers Road corridor, which was identified as a "planned minor arterial" in the TSP, is located between OR 213 and High School Road just south of the Clackamas Community College (CCC) Campus and north of Glen Oak Road.
-Meyers Road currently includes two separate segments: the western segment providing access from areas west before ending at OR 213, and the eastern segment running from High School Road east to Beaver Creek Road.
-The Meyers Road Extension Corridor Plan will fill the gap between these segments and provide better connectivity for freight, transit, auto, pedestrian, and bicycle travel in the corridor.
+The Meyers Road corridor, is identified as a planned minor arterial in the TSP between OR 213 and High School Avenue just south of the Clackamas Community College (CCC) Campus and north of Glen Oak Road.
+Meyers Road currently includes two separate segments: the western segment providing access from Leland Road to Highway 213; and the eastern segment running from High School Avenue east to Beavercreek Road.
+The Meyers Road Extension Corridor Plan will identifies a general design and location for the roadway between these segments to improve connectivity for freight, transit, auto, pedestrian, and bicycle travel.

-The new Meyers Road extension will foster future development of jobs in the region by providing direct access to over 30 acres of large undeveloped and underdeveloped properties zoned Campus Industrial that have been targeted for redevelopment as part of an Enterprise Zone.
+The Meyers Road extension will foster future development of jobs in the region by providing direct access to over 30 acres of large undeveloped and underdeveloped properties zoned Campus Industrial that have been targeted for redevelopment as part of an Enterprise Zone.
 The Enterprise Zone Program provides business incentives through property tax abatement to build a new facility, expand an existing facility, and/or invest in machinery and hire new employees at higher than average wages.
-In addition, the Meyers Road Extension Corridor Plan reinforces the TSP by helping accommodate through traffic on OR 213 by planning for an additional northbound travel lane on OR 213 near Meyers Road.
+In addition, the Meyers Road Extension Corridor Plan improves through traffic on OR 213 by planning for an additional northbound travel lane on OR 213 near Meyers Road.
 The Meyers Road/OR 213 intersection will have complete signal for all four legs to facilitate safe and efficient movement of freight, automobile, pedestrian, and bicycle travel.
-The road extension will accommodate additional residential growth in the southern part of Oregon City by providing a parallel route for traffic that currently only has Glen Oak Road for east-west movements.
-In addition water and sewer facilities are to be provided within the roadway.
+The road extension will accommodate additional residential growth in the southern part of Oregon City by providing a parallel route for traffic that is currently served only by Glen Oak Road for east-west movements.
+In addition, water and sewer facilities are to be provided within the roadway.